 No. The two-hour time limit is strictly enforced by the City of Tacoma.
 Vehicles parked for more than two hours in the same space are subject to ticketing.

-CAN I JUST MOVE MY CAR EVERY TWO HOURS?
+CAN I JUST MOVE MY CAR EVERY THREE HOURS?

 That depends.
 Moving your vehicle between different spots on the same block to avoid time restrictions may be considered “chain parking” (see below) and is subject to a $50 fine under City of Tacoma municipal code.